-- 13. Act in a manner consistent with this [Text], particularly in their capacity to advise the Committee in its deliberations.
-This includes transparent, equal and open processes, publishing of principles and criteria for selection of experts to missions, evaluations and panels, strengthened efforts to enhance dialogue and provision of early advice to States Parties and demonstrating efforts to achieve better regional representation. - 14.
-Transparency of the evaluation process is considering all information regarding a nomination in consultation and constant dialogue with nominating States Parties with the respect of the principle of fair geographical representation involving regional experts familiar with the subject.
-Make public the methodology and existing policies of evaluation of the nominations; the list of panel members and criteria of selection of the field mission experts, the panel members and advisors.
+13. Act in a manner consistent with this Declaration, particularly in their capacity to advise the Committee in its deliberations.
+This includes transparent, equal and open processes, publishing of principles and criteria for selection of experts to missions, evaluations and panels, strengthened efforts to enhance dialogue and provision of early advice to States Parties and demonstrating efforts to achieve better regional representation.

+- 14. Respect the core principle of transparency of the evaluation process, that means to consider all information regarding a nomination in consultation and constant dialogue with nominating States Parties and respecting the principle of fair geographical representation involving regional experts familiar with the subject; make public the methodology and existing policies of evaluation of the nominations; the list of panel members and criteria of selection of the field mission experts, the panel members and advisors. - 15.
+Recalling the advisory nature of the Advisory Bodies, make an effort to take into consideration the divergence of the expertise views based on professional, geographical and cultural perspectives as well as the need to protect World Heritage and balance its protection with sustainable development, while taking note of the Policy on World Heritage and Sustainable Development.